Medications for Prevention and Treatment of COVID-19

 Plumas County physicians, providers, pharmacists, and public health all want to be sure everyone who needs medication for their COVID-19 infection can get it promptly here.
 If you are having symptoms that might be the first sign of COVID but haven't tested yet, the first thing to do is take a home test to see if it's positive for COVID.
 Test kits are available at local clinics, pharmacies, and public health.
 Call inside from your car and they will bring the test kits out to you (as staff available) so you don't expose people inside to COVID.

 If the test is positive you can be sure you have COVID-19.
 If it's negative and you still think you might have COVID-19, repeat the test in 24hr or get a PCR test at one of the testing sites listed below.
 The medicine for COVID can only be prescribed once you have a positive home test OR a PCR (hospital lab) test.

 If you test positive for COVID-19, act quickly.
 COVID-19 medications must be taken within 5-7 days of the start of symptoms to work well, the sooner the better.

-- All doctors and providers in Plumas County can prescribe the COVID-19 medications that will help you get well faster and prevent serious complications.
+- All doctors and providers in Plumas County can prescribe COVID-19 medications to help you get well faster and prevent serious complications.

 - Do a home or lab COVID-19 test right away if there is even a chance you have COVID-19.
 Symptoms are often no different than the common cold or allergies.